-Acronis Backup 12.5, Acronis Cyber Protect 15 and Acronis Cyber Protect Cloud support Kernel-based virtual machines (KVM).
+Acronis Cyber Backup 12.5, Acronis Cyber Protect 15 and Acronis Cyber Protect Cloud support Kernel-based virtual machines (KVM).
 Backup of KVMs can be done by installing Agent inside the guest OS of the virtual machine (agentless backup is not available).
 When an agent is installed in the guest system, the backup and recovery operations are the same as with a physical machine.
 Backup and recovery of KVM machines can also be done with bootable media.

 To protect KVMs with Acronis Cyber Protect Cloud or Acronis Cyber Protect 15 in cloud deployment mode, you need quota for Virtual Machine(s).

-The following KVM management tools have been tested by Acronis for Acronis Backup 12.5 compatibility:
+The following KVM management tools have been tested by Acronis for Acronis Cyber Backup 12.5 and Acronis Cyber Protect compatibility: